 How to get up from a chair with crutches:

 - Sit on the edge of your chair.

 - Push up with your hands using the crutches or arms of the chair.
 Put your weight on your uninjured foot as you get up.

 - Keep your injured leg bent at the knee and off the floor.

 - Your crutches do not fit.

-- One crutch is longer or shorter than the other.
+- One crutch is longer than the other.

 - Your crutches break or get lost.

 - The rubber tips of your crutches are split or loose.